heang23/Plot.ly-Belly_Button_Biodiversity/README.md

 ![Weekly Washing Frequency Gauge](Images/gauge.png)

-## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

-## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.

-* Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.

 ### About the Data

 Hulcr, J. et al.(2012) _A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable_.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)

 - - -

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.